mingzhang126/LLM-STPA/README.md

-# LLM-STPA
-A new form of STPA analysis tool
+# LLM-STPA: A new form of STPA analysis tool

 ![teaser](code/main_page.png)